 Christmas is different now.
 We did have a future and a mom who steered that horrible, broken ship thru storms to get me here…to my future.
-Have u endured a checkbox Christmases yet?
-Have u looked around and seen those facing their own checkbox Christmases this year?
+Have u endured a checkbox Christmas yet?
+Who in your world is facing their own checkbox Christmas this year?
 Dont try to force those days into the patterns of the past.
 Checkbox days are agonizing and unfamiliar.
-Instead of expecting these days to look like the days of the past, get a red tree and a handful of tinsel and hold the pencil together as u check the box.
+Instead of expecting these days to look like the days gone by, get a red tree and a handful of tinsel and hold the pencil together as u check the box.

 To all my people checking boxes this year, i’m praying for a red tree to help u get to the other side of this day…u are seen.
 U are not forgotten.
 U have a future.